Icinga/icingaweb2-module-director/doc/02-Installation.md

 ============

 These are the instructions for manual Director installations.
-You can learn moree about how to automate this in the [automation](03-Automation.md) section of this documentation.
+You can learn more about how to automate this in the [automation](03-Automation.md) section of this documentation.

 Requirements